-Of course, there is nothing to stop anyone organising an event in their own locality but if the name of the Steam Tent Co-operative is to be attached to it, then it should be open to all members who wish to attend without discrimination.
+Of course, there is nothing to stop anyone organising an event in their own locality but if the name of the Steam Tent Co-operative is to be attached to it, then it should be open to all members of good standing who wish to attend without discrimination.

 True Democracy is always going to be problematic in an organisation with a nebulous and shifting membership.
 If we try and base it upon the membership figures of the Facebook group it excludes those that are not on that group.
 It also includes people that may have joined the group but not been active.
 Trying to decide what forms a quorum under such conditions is therefore fraught with difficulties.

 What I would propose is that until we find some better way of doing things we hold a simple meeting at significant national events of over thirty members for example, and decide amongst those present if any new rules or changes to existing rules need to be made.
 Such rules would then hold unless changed at a subsequent event.
 Hopefully this will keep formalities to a minimum and allow a common sense approach to most matters.

 I have no doubt that I have failed to consider many issues that may arise in the future.
 It may well be that we need to formalise things more as we grow but I hope we can always agree to work together as if we were friends.